Shonduras

-YouTube

-Shonduras started his vlogging career on August 5, 2015 which is also his first daughter's birthday, he started vlogging his week and would post every Sunday.
-He would shortly transfer to daily vlogs that are called "Best Day Ever" to be uploaded starting in November 2015.
-In the Best Day Ever's, Shonduras shows his life from traveling, family time, as well as what he does at his office called "Spacestation".
-On March 4, 2017, he hit one million subscribers on his YouTube channel.
+Shaun Todd McBride (born July 7, 1987), known professionally as Shonduras, is an American internet personality.
+He is best known for Snapchat and YouTube.

+Career

+After creating a Snapchat account in 2014, Shonduras became one of Snapchat's first content creators to gain a following.
+Shonduras participated in "SnapperHero," Snapchat's first original series.
+He began vlogging in 2015 and has over three million subscribers.
+In 2017, he was listed as one of Forbes's "30 under 30" in the category of Marketing and Advertising.

-Nominations and Awards
+Nominations and awards

 In the 5th annual Streamy Awards, Shonduras was nominated for both "Best Short Form Creativity" and "Best Snapchat Storyteller."
 SnapperHero, which he participated in, won the Streamy Award for "Best Short Form Creativity."
 In both the 5th and 6th annual Streamy Awards, he won the "Snapchat Storyteller" Streamy award.
 In the 7th annual Shorty Awards, Shonduras was a finalist in "The Best Snapchatter" category.
 In 2016, he was nominated in The Ghosties for both "Snapchatter of the Year" and "Best Storyteller", he won the "Snapchatter of the Year" Ghostie award.